slackstone/scripts/README.md

-# scripts
-Log System Data
+#Log System Data
-GPL2 Licensed Code by Stephen Groundwater 2022
+This is GPL2 Licensed Code writen by Stephen Groundwater Copyright 2022